Frequently asked questions

 How is the Canada Sevens Tournament structured?

-Teams will be divided into four pools consisting of four teams the week prior to the event, following the previous Series stop in Las Vegas.
+Teams will be divided into four pools consisting of four teams the week prior to the event, following the previous Series stop in Los Angeles.
 The tournament features 16 nations, including 15 core teams qualified for inclusion on all stops of the HSBC World Rugby Sevens Series.

 Teams will play a round-robin schedule of three games each within their pool on the Saturday.
 On Sunday, the top-8 teams will play a format that aligns with the Olympics, with teams will competing for Gold, Silver & Bronze medals.
 Teams accumulate points at each stop based on how they place, ultimately crowning a Series Champion at the end of each season.